-One great thing about the engineering design process is that it relies on skills that anyone can do and can learn to do better with practice.
+Yes!
+One great thing about engineering design is that it relies on skills that anyone can do and can learn to do better with practice.

-Different models of the engineering design process includes different “steps”, but there are a few skills that anyone doing engineering design are likely to use - and most of these you are already familiar with.
+Different models of the engineering design process include different “steps”, but there are a few skills that anyone doing engineering design is likely to use - and most of these you are already familiar with.
 Here's a list: